davidbolin/excursions/README.md

 # Repository branch workflows #
 The package version format for released versions is `major.minor.bugfix`.
 All regular development should be performed on the `devel` branch or in a feature branch, managed with `git flow feature`.
 On the `devel` branch, the vestion number is `major.minor.bugfix.9000`, where the first three components reflect the latest released version with changes present in the `default` branch.
 Bugfixes should be applied via the `git flow bugfix` and `git flow hotfix` methods, as indicated below.
 For `git flow` configuration, use `master` as the stable master branch, `devel` as the develop branch, and `v` as the version tag prefix.
 See [the `git flow` tutorial](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for more information.

+For non `master` and `devel` branches that collaborators need access to (e.g. release branches, feature branches, etc, use the `git flow publish` mechanism).

   * Prepare a new stable release with CRAN submission:
 ```
 git flow release start major.(minor+1).0